microsoft/azure-analysis-services-http-sample/README.md

 It's implemented as ASP.NET Core 5 API Project.
 The main API is `/api/Query` which allows you to POST a DAX query and recieve the results as a JSON result.

 The sample is coded to pass-through authentication from the client to the XML/A endpoint.
 So to call the API either use HTTP BASIC auth over HTTPS, passing credentials with the request.
 It's highly advised that this be a Service Principal, rather than an AAD user.
-To specify a Service Principal use a UserName of the form `app:ClientID@TenantID`, and pass a User Secret as the Password.
+To specify a Service Principal use a UserName of the form `app:ClientID@TenantID`, and pass a Client Secret as the Password.

 For better security, instead of passing a UserName/Password using HTTP BASIC auth, fetch a Bearer token for your XML/A endpoint.
 To fetch a token use the Resource ID `https://analysis.windows.net/powerbi/api` for Power BI, or `https://*.asazure.windows.net` for Azure Analysis Services